nRF24/CircuitPython_nRF24L01/docs/configure_api.rst

     - ``1`` enables CRC encoding scheme using 1 byte (weak anti-corruption of data)
     - ``2`` enables CRC encoding scheme using 2 bytes (better anti-corruption of data)

-    Any invalid input throws a `ValueError` exception.
+    Any invalid input will be clamped to range [0, 2].
 Default is enabled using 2 bytes.

     .. note:: The nRF24L01 automatically enables CRC if automatic acknowledgment feature is enabled (see `auto_ack` attribute) for any data pipe.
+    .. versionchanged:: 1.2.4
+        invalid input values are clamped to proper range instead of throwing a `ValueError` exception.

 pa_level
 ******************************